klevo/docker-percona/README.md

 # Percona MySQL server with Percona Tools, Replication Support & Shared Volume Initialization

 This Dockerfile has full test coverage.
 You can run the specs through `bin/spec`.
 A caveat is that some of these specs rely on `boot2docker`.
-This is due to this container being developed on OS X.
+This is due to this container being developed on OS X. Before running the spec do `bundle install` and `docker pull klevo/test_mysql_master`.

-To run a container, with the mysql data dir mounted for persistence:
+To run a container with a mysql data dir mounted for persistence:

 ```
 docker run -d --name percona \